kudajadridrizzle/kudajadri.website/src/File/wayanadfaqs.md

       and relaxing environments.
 While some activities like trekking may not suit elderly travelers, there are many gentle nature experiences and scenic drives they can enjoy.
-  - question: "**How many days are enough to explore Wayanad?**"
-    answer: A 3-day trip is ideal to cover major attractions and enjoy the natural beauty of **Wayanad**.
-However, if you want a relaxed stay with time for local experiences and offbeat spots, consider staying for 4 to 5 days.
->>>>>>> bc6bb7d676ee3552c9f2710f221820aa381601f2
 ---